16-Year-Old Boy Stabs His Brother To Death After Arguing Over The TV Remote Control

-A 16-year-old boy stabbed his elder brother (18) after the two got into a heated argument over a TV remote control.
+A 16-year-old boy stabbed his 18-year-old brother after the two got into a heated argument over a TV remote control.

-According to a report by the Daily Mail, the incident took place in on November 20 at their family apartment in Kirikkale, Anatolia in Turkey.
+According to a report by the Daily Mail, the incident took place on November 20 at their family apartment in Kirikkale, Anatolia, in Turkey.
 Police have detained the suspect.

 Per the report, the two teenagers were watching TV together when they started arguing over which TV channel to watch.
 As a result, the younger brother lost his temper and ran into the kitchen where he picked up a knife.